code4it-dev/c4it-hugo/content/article/2024/111-code-coverage-must-not-be-the-target/index.md

 ---
 title: "Why reaching 100% Code Coverage must NOT be your testing goal (with examples in C#)"
 date: 2024-03-04
-url: /blog/100-code-coverage-as-target
+url: /blog/code-coverage-must-not-be-the-target
 draft: false
 categories:
  - Blog
 tags:
  - CSharp
+ - Test
 toc: true
-summary: "A summary"
+summary: "Average teams aim at 100% Code Coverage just to reach the number.
+Great teams don't.
+Why?"
 images:
- - /blog/100-code-coverage-as-target/featuredImage.png
+ - /blog/code-coverage-must-not-be-the-target/featuredImage.png
 ---

-Code coverage is a valuable metric in software development, especially when it comes to testing.
+Code Coverage is a valuable metric in software development, especially when it comes to testing.
 It provides insights into how much of your codebase is exercised by your test suite.

-However, it's essential to recognize that code coverage alone should not be the ultimate goal of your testing strategy.
-It has some known limitations, and 100% code coverage does not guarantee that your code is bug-free.
+However, we must recognize that Code Coverage alone should not be the ultimate goal of your testing strategy.
+It has some known limitations, and 100% Code Coverage does not guarantee your code to be bug-free.

-In this article, we'll explore why code coverage matters, its limitations, and how to strike a balance between achieving high coverage and effective testing.
+In this article, we'll explore why Code Coverage matters, its limitations, and how to balance achieving high coverage and effective testing.
 We'll use C# to demonstrate when Code Coverage works well and how you can cheat on the result.

 ## What Is Code Coverage?

-Code coverage measures the percentage of code lines, branches, or statements executed during testing.
+Code Coverage measures the percentage of code lines, branches, or statements executed during testing.
 It helps answer questions like:

 - How much of my code is tested?
 - Are there any untested paths or dead code?
 - Which parts of the application need additional test coverage?

-In C#, tools like **Cobertura**, **dotCover**, and **Visual Studio's built-in coverage analysis** provide code coverage reports.
+In C#, tools like **Cobertura**, **dotCover**, and **Visual Studio's built-in coverage analysis** provide Code Coverage reports.

-You may be tempted to think that the higher the coverage, the better is the quality of your tests.
-However, we will demonstrate why this assumption is misleading soon.
+You may be tempted to think that the higher the coverage, the better the quality of your tests.
+However, we will soon demonstrate why this assumption is misleading.

 ## Why Code Coverage Matters

 Clearly, **if you write valuable tests**, Code Coverage is a great ally.

-A good value of Code Coverage helps you with:
+A high value of Code Coverage helps you with:

-1. **Risk mitigation**: High code coverage reduces the risk of undiscovered defects.
-If a piece of code isn't covered, it's more likely to harbor bugs.
+1. **Risk mitigation**: High Code Coverage reduces the risk of undiscovered defects.
+If a piece of code isn't covered, it will likely contain bugs.
-2. **Preventing regressions**: code is destined to evolve during time.
+2. **Preventing regressions**: code is destined to evolve over time.
 If you ensure that most of your code is covered by tests, whenever you'll add some more code you will discover which parts of the existing system are impacted by your changes.
+If you update the production code and no test fails, it might be a *bad* sign: you probably need to cover the code you are modifying with enough tests.
-3. **Quality assurance**: Code coverage ensures that critical parts of your application are tested thoroughly.
-It's a safety net against regressions.
+3. **Quality assurance**: Code Coverage ensures that critical parts of your application are tested thoroughly.
+Good tests focus on the functional aspects of the code (*what*) rather than on the technical aspects (*how*).
+A good test suite is a safety net against regressions.
-4. **Guidance for Testing Efforts**: Code coverage highlights areas that need more attention.
-It guides developers to write additional tests where necessary.
+4. **Guidance for Testing Efforts**: Code Coverage highlights areas that need more attention.
+It guides developers in writing additional tests where necessary.

 ## The Limitations of Code Coverage

-While code coverage is valuable, it has limitations:
+While Code Coverage is valuable, it has limitations:

 1. **False Sense of Security**: Achieving 100% coverage doesn't guarantee bug-free software.
-It's possible to have well-covered code that still contains subtle defects. **This is expecially true when mocking dependencies**.
+It's possible to have well-covered code that still contains subtle defects. **This is especially true when mocking dependencies**.
-2. **Focus on Lines, Not Behavior**: Code coverage doesn't consider the quality of tests.
-It doesn't guarantee that the tests exercise all possible scenarios.
+2. **They focus on Lines, Not Behavior**: Code Coverage doesn't consider the quality of tests.
+It doesn't guarantee that the tests covers all possible scenarios.
-3. **Ignored Edge Cases**: Some code paths (exception handling, rare conditions) are hard to cover.
+3. **Ignored Edge Cases**: Some code paths (exception handling, rare conditions) are complex to cover.
 High coverage doesn't necessarily mean thorough testing.

-## 3 ways to en
+## 3 Practical reasons why Code Coverage percentage can be misleading

-For the sake of this article, I've created a dummy .NET API project with the tipical three layers: controller, service, repository.
+For the sake of this article, I've created a dummy .NET API project with the typical three layers: controller, service, and repository.

 It contains a Controller with two endpoints: